esnzgn/R_advanced/course_days/R_Programming_Day_1__topics_descriptions.md

 # R Programming: Day 1 - Introduction, Basics, and Piping

 This is the first day of our R programming course, where we will lay a strong foundation by exploring basic R syntax, operators, and functions, followed by practical work with data.
-By the end of this day, you will be comfortable with basic operations in R, handling data structures, and using pipes (`%>%`) for more readable and efficient code.
+By the end of this day, you will be comfortable with basic operations in R, handling data structures, and also an intro about using pipes (`%>%`) for more readable and efficient code.

 ---